 Each of the more than 130 acres of land upon which generations of Episcopal students have lived, learned, created, and competed together is a treasured and invaluable asset.A Necessary Move:

 With the opportunity to strengthen our mission through the construction of new residential life and health and wellness facilities, the School — in a remarkable echo of the decades-old plan from 1984 — identified a section of Laird Acres as the ideal site for a new track and playing field.
-The construction of this track is the first step in clearing a path forward for the other vital aspects of the Campus Master Plan.A New Multipurpose Field:
+The construction of this track was the first step in clearing a path forward for the other vital aspects of the Campus Master Plan.A New Multipurpose Field:

 Building the Space: